hyoklee/ADIOS2/ReadMe.md

 * **Data Groups** ADIOS2 favors a deferred/prefetch/grouped variables transport mode by default to maximize data-per-request ratios.
 Sync mode, one variable at a time, is treated as the special case.

-* **Data Steps** ADIOS2 follows the actual production/consumption of data using an I/O “steps” abstraction removing the need to manage extra indexing information.
+* **Data Steps** ADIOS2 follows the actual production/consumption of data using an I/O �쐓teps” abstraction removing the need to manage extra indexing information.

 * **Data Engines** ADIOS2 Engine abstraction allows for reusing the APIs for different transport modes removing the need for drastic code changes.